Pirmasens: 20th century

-On 15 March 1945 Pirmasens was captured by US troops, and the following year it became part of the newly founded Bundesland Rhineland-Palatinate.
-During the occupation on Sept.
-19 the Museum of Pirmasens announced that about 50 paintings which had been stored in the air-raid shelter at Husterhoh School during the war have been plundered during the arrival of the American troops.
+On 15 March 1945 Pirmasens was captured by US troops, and the following year it became part of the newly established German state Rhineland-Palatinate.

+During the occupation, on 19 September 1945, the Museum of Pirmasens announced that about 50 paintings, which had been stored in the air-raid shelter at Husterhoh School during the war, had been plundered during the arrival of the American troops.
 The paintings were returned in 2006.

+In the wake of the 2015 European migrant crisis and the 2022 Russian invasion of Ukraine the city came under economic pressure due to the high numbers of refugees and migrants it had to support.
+In early 2025 every fourth citizen had a migrant background.
+As a result, between March 2018 and May 2021 Pirmasens was exempt from the admission of new arrivals by the state, a new exemption becomes effective in February 2025.